zhishuoliu/zhishuoliu.github.io/_pages/about.md

 More broadly, I enjoy combining **computational geometry**, **deep learning**, and **vision-based modeling**, and I am passionate about building systems that bridge the gap between **geometry and generation**.

-📫 Feel free to reach me at: ethanliu020@outlook.com
+📫 Feel free to reach me at: ethanliu020 [AT] outlook.com

 ---